jakainic/LMAnalysis/README.md

-# Language Model Analysis Pipeline
+# Language Model Analysis Pipeline - QUICK SPRINT

 This project implements a comprehensive pipeline for analyzing language models' behavior in category counting tasks through three main components:

 1. Synthetic Data Generation
 2. Model Benchmarking
 3. Causal Mediation Analysis

+This project was implemented in 2 days and is therefore not comprehensive nor fully debugged.

 ## Overview